Inhaler Usage and Cleaning

-Instructions for taking a dose from your QVAR® inhaler
+Instructions for using and cleaning your QVAR® asthma control inhaler

-As with all aerosol medications, prime the QVAR® inhaler before using it for the first time.
-In addition, prime the QVAR® inhaler if you haven't used it in the last 10 days or longer.
-(See Patient Instructions below.)
+help you know when to refill your prescription.
+As with all aerosol medications, prime the QVAR®inhaler before using it for the first time.
+Also, prime the QVAR® inhaler if you haven't used it in the last 10 days or longer.1

 - REMOVE the plastic cap and be sure there are no foreign objects in the mouthpiece.

 - BREATHE OUT AS FULLY AS YOU COMFORTABLY CAN.
-Hold the inhaler as shown.
+Hold the inhaler to your mouth.
 Close your lips around the mouthpiece, keeping your tongue below it.

-- WHILE BREATHING IN DEEPLY AND SLOWLY, PRESS DOWN ON THE CAN WITH YOUR FINGER.
-When you have finished breathing in, hold your breath as long as you comfortably can (5-10 seconds).
+- WHILE BREATHING IN DEEPLY AND SLOWLY, PRESS DOWN ON THE CANISTER WITH YOUR FINGER.
+When you have finished breathing in, hold your breath for as long as you comfortably can (5–10 seconds).

-- TAKE YOUR FINGER OFF THE CAN and remove the inhaler from your mouth.
+- TAKE YOUR FINGER OFF THE CANISTER and remove the inhaler from your mouth.
 Breathe out gently.

 - If your doctor has told you to take more than one inhalation per treatment, repeat steps 3 through 5.

-DO NOT WASH YOUR INHALER OR GET ANY PART OF IT WET.
-Clean the mouthpiece weekly with a clean, dry tissue or cloth.
+- DO NOT WASH YOUR INHALER OR GET ANY PART OF IT WET